 Independent study tailored to a student's special interest in computer engineering under the direction of an instructor, who is knowledgeable in the field.
 It may consist of reading, homework, tests, presentation and project determined by the instructor.
-Pre-requisite: Graduate Standing

 CS599 Independent Study